hpatro/valkey-durability-spec/README.md

 ### Complete Write Outage ([UML Code](#uml-code-for-write-outage))

 Complete write outage in a shard can be observed when quorum isn’t possible to reach for a write operation.
 This could be due to network partition for a period exceeding the timeout period of a client and the operation result couldn't be acknowledged back to the client.
 This would leave the primary dirty and in an inconsistent state.
-Hence, it's require
+Hence, it's required to perform a failover and replay the local log upto the committed entries on the new primary to stabilize the node.

 ![Write Outage](assets/CompleteWriteOutage.png)